LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

         token = None
         if "Authorization" in request.headers:
             token = request.headers["Authorization"].split(" ")[1]
         if not token:
             return {
-                "message": "Token is missing!",
+                "message": "Authentication Token is missing!",
                 "data": None,
                 "error": "Unauthorized"
             }, 401